Breach of Bail

 So, what would happen if you did breach your bail agreement?
 If you are found breaching bail, this will give the police reason to arrest you.
 An arrest warrant can be issued for your arrest and the police can take you into custody until you go before the court.
 At this point, a Judge will either reset your bail with different conditions or revoke your right to bail.
 This means that you will have to remain in custody until your trial.

 If you realize that you have breached your bail agreement, it is in your best interest to turn yourself in.
 If you simply made a mistake and turn yourself in, this will show good character to the Judge and will increase your chances of having your bail reset.
-For more advice on how to deal with a breach of bail, you can contact Connecticut Bail Bonds.
+For more advice on how to deal with a breach of bail, or if you are looking for a bail bondsman in Harford you can contact Connecticut Bail Bonds.